onflow/flow-go/pkg/language/docs/language.md

  - **Private** means the declaration is only accessible/visible in the current and inner scopes.
 For example, a private field can only be accessed by functions of the type is part of, not by code that uses an instance of the type in an outer scope.

- - **Public** (using the `pub` keyword) means the declaration is accessible/visible in all scopes.
+ - **Public** means the declaration is accessible/visible in all scopes.
 This includes the current and inner scopes like for private, and the outer scopes.
 For example, a public field in a type can be accessed using the access syntax on an instance of the type in an outer scope.
 This does not allow the declaration to be publicly writable though.

+ An element is made public by using the `pub` keyword.

 **By default, everything is private.**